Effects of Soret diffusion on the intrinsic instability of premixed hydrogen/air flames: Method

 \section{Method}

 \addvspace{10pt}

 In this study, a series of direct numerical simulations (DNS) were conducted for hydrogen-air premixed flames in a two-dimensional rectangular computational domain.
 A schematic of the computation domain and boundary conditions is shown in Fig.~\ref{fig:domain}.
 The dimensions of the computation domain are normalized by the thermal thickness of a freely propagating one-dimensional unstretched flame, $\delta_T^0 = (T_b - T_u)/\max(|\nabla T|)$, where $S_L^0$, $T_u$ and $T_b$ denote the laminar flame speed, the unburnt gas temperature and the burnt/adiabatic flame temperature, respectively.
 For the linear stability analysis, the domain length and width are set to $L_x = 20\delta_T^0$ and $L_y = 80\delta_T^0$, respectively.
 Multi-wavenumber perturbations~\cite{al2024efficient} are imposed on the initial flame front to seed flame instabilities, with a perturbation amplitude of $A_0 = 1 \times 10^{-3}\delta_T^0$ to ensure a sufficiently long linear growth regime for accurate determination of the dispersion relations.
 A uniform grid with spatial resolution $\Delta x = \Delta y = \delta_T^0 / 30$ is employed.
-All simulations are conducted at an unburnt gas temperature of $T_u = 300$~K and a pressure of $P_u = 1$~atm.
+Results under standard conditions ($T_u = 300$~K, $P_u = 1$~atm) are discussed in the main text, while additional simulations at elevated temperatures and pressures are provided in the Supplementary Material.

 The numerical method used in this work is validated by comparing the calculated dispersion relations with literature data~\cite{zheng2024stability, frouzakis2015numerical}, as demonstrated in Figure~\ref{fig:validation}.
 The wavenumber and growth rate are nondimensionalized as $\bar{k} = k\delta_T^0$ and $\bar{\omega} = \omega\tau$, respectively, with $\tau = \delta_T^0 / S_L^0$ denoting the characteristic flame time.
 Excellent agreement is observed under both lean and rich conditions, confirming the fidelity of the present simulations.